gilangvperdana/Lumen-Docker/readme.md

     $ composer create-project --prefer-dist laravel/lumen .
     $ nano .env
     $ php artisan migrate --seed

+    or if you have existing project:
+    $ cp -r /your_project/* /Lumen-Docker/src/
+    $ nano .env (configure with the same setting db_password.txt)
+    $ docker exec -it app bash
+    $ composer install

     ```

 5. That's it!
 Navigate to [http://localhost](http://localhost) to access the application.